Augustinetharakan12/My-Interview-Preps/competitive-programming/arrays/README.md

 1. Given a set of N nuts of different sizes and N bolts of different sizes.
 There is a one-one mapping between nuts and bolts.
 Match nuts and bolts efficiently.
 Comparison of a nut to another nut or a bolt to another bolt is not allowed.
 It means nut can only be compared with bolt and bolt can only be compared with nut to see which one is bigger/smaller.
 1. Given an unsorted array of size N of positive integers.
 One number 'A' from set {1, 2, …N} is missing and one number 'B' occurs twice in array.
 Find these two numbers.
 1. Given a 2d matrix, write a program to find the max value from each row and it's count.
+1. Longest continuous numbers that can be formed from an array.